evaldasstu/zonalmaps/README.md

 [Create a spreadsheet](https://sheet.new/) on Google Sheets.

-The simplest possible spreadsheet that could be understood by Zonal Maps would look like this:
+The simplest possible spreadsheet that could be understood by Zonal Maps looks like this:

 <img src="./public/readme/spreadsheet-screenshot-927427.png" alt="Spreadsheet screenshot" width="175" />

+It would result in a single point rendered on a map.

 To do: explain regular attributes.